metastable-void/alarkhabil-server/README.md

 * Maximum bio/channel description size in Markdown is 4kB.
 * File uploads/user icons are not supported in the first release, but will be supported in future releases.
 * API pagination is not supported first.
 Dangerous queries are limited to 1000 entries.
-* Body text (including channel/author descriptions) strings are assumed be in Markdown.
+* Body text (including channel/author descriptions) strings are assumed to be in Markdown.
 Titles and names are not.
 Currently this server does not parse Markdown.

 ### Tokens